lmucs/cher-ami/go/api.md

 + Response 404

         {
-            "reason": "you are not the author of any such comment" }
+            "reason": "comment not found among those you have authored", "message_id": 20,
+            "comment_id": 7
+        }